JoshGo6/InstallingGoOnUbuntu/InstallGoInstructions.md

 ## Set environment variables

-You will now add several environment variables, and add to `PATH` to make it easier to run Go.
-There are several ways to do this, but we recommend  editing your `.bashrc` file (or, if you aren't using bash, editing the configuration file for your shell, for example .zshrc`).
+You will now add several environment variables and add to `PATH` to make it easier to run Go.
+To do this, we recommend  editing your `.bashrc` file (or, if you aren't using bash, editing the configuration file for your shell, for example .zshrc`).
 Set the environment variables by doing the following:

 Open your `.bashrc` file using nano: